 We’ll send you all the materials you'll need for exam day either in a general stationery despatch or a confidential question paper despatch.

-Information about answer booklets will be found on the front cover of relevant question papers, in the box.
+Information about answer booklets is provided on the front cover of relevant question papers.

 These are sent to centres separately from question papers, as part of the general exam stationery despatch.